 - Cut brown ends off sprouts and peel outer discolored leaves.

-- Slice them in half from bottom to top and place in a cast iron skillet or baking dish along with the diced bacon and salt and pepper.
-Toss to coat.
+- Slice them in half from bottom to top and place in a cast iron skillet along with the diced bacon and salt and pepper.
+If your bacon is lean, drizzle in a tablespoon or two of olive oil and toss to coat.

-- Roast for 40 to 45 minutes, shaking pan or stirring with spoon at least once while roasting for even browning.
+- Roast for 45 to 50 minutes, shaking pan or stirring with spoon at least once while roasting for even browning.